PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 You will see 12 then 14 get printed.

+# keyboard shortcuts
+You can quickly move around your code without using the mouse.

+Hold the `ctrl` key, then click the right or left arrow keys.
+THis will move your around by whole varaibels and functions!

+If you don't hold `ctrl` while using the arrow keys you will move one character at a time.

 # Input
 How can we "give" something to our code?
 There is a function called `input`.
 Delete all your old code then write the following code.